kimz-Q/CCF-Proposal_Qubic_Ambassador-Program/FAQ_S5_Ambassador_Program.md

 All Ambassadors agree with the [Qubican Code of Conduct](https://docs.google.com/document/d/1JusVxQgzAgmzPBJWUKzpQYl7tkJNNmJANPszoTHCZv4/edit?usp=sharing) before they join the program.
 Failing to comply will result in a warning or expulsion from the Ambassador Program.

+**Is the Ambassador Program actually useful?**
+Yes.
+After more than a year of consistent operation, the program has demonstrated clear, measurable impact.
+A prime example is the OKX campaign, where the majority of verified sign-ups originated directly from ambassador communities.

+**Why don’t ambassadors work voluntarily?**
+Expanding Qubic in 11 global regions requires real operational effort,organizing events, producing content, driving local growth, and onboarding new users and developers.
+These actions carry costs.
+Like all reputable ambassador programs in the crypto space , incentives are essential to attract and retain committed contributors.

+**With the market down, why spend CCF funds now?**
+We are highly aware of market conditions.
+For Season 5:
+- We reduced total expenses by  $20k compared to S4.
+- We budgeted at 1k USD/bln, absorbing a ~30% reduction ourselves.
+- We self-funded November activities without requesting support.

+**How do you ensure transparency and accountability?**
+All community payments are publicly trackable through the shared expense sheet.
+Additionally, the accountability structure is clear:
+PMs → CLs → Ambassadors,
+and funds are withheld in cases of underperformance.

+**The program used to be cheap.
+Why is the cost now similar to other workgroups?**
+The program has grown significantly in scope, community size, and output.
+Increased activity naturally requires increased resources.
+Even today, our cost remains below industry standards for programs with similar scale and reach.

+**Is the program centralized?**
+We operate through a structured system:
+- A central HQ Discord for coordination
+- Community Leads and PMs aligned through weekly discussions
+- A quorum where all CLs vote on major decisions
+This ensures quality, continuity, and alignment, while preventing any single entity from dominating the program. so it's an advantage not dis advantage.

+**What about people who contribute without incentives?**
+We appreciate all organic contributors but it's personal choice , and anyone is welcome to join formally if they want access to resources, training, and structured tasks with incentive.

+**How do you count X impressions, and how is quality ensured?**
+Each Community Lead consolidates metrics using X Analytics, which provides verified engagement data.To ensure quality, we conduct:
+- Training on content creation and writing
+- Guidance on tools like Canva
+- Continuous feedback on post structure and messaging

+**How does the ambassador program support events?**
+We operate on two tiers:
+- Major events: We provide logistical support, merchandise, hackathon coordination, and facilitate official participation when event costs exceed community budgets.
+- Local events: Communities independently organize meetups for recruitment, education, and brand awareness within their allocated budget.

 **Who's on the team?**

 | Role | Name | Description |